praveen1664/Github-Bitcoin-Pipeline/README.md

 4. Create your repo & update secrets in your repo by creating 2 variables
     a) AWS_ACCESS_KEY_ID for your user access Key
     b) AWS_SECRET_ACCESS_KEY for your secret Key.
+    c) AWS_REGION for your favourite region.
 5. In .github\workflowfolder\terraform.yml update aws-region with your region of choice.
 6. Add this code to your repo.
 7. Do some dummy checkin to main.
 8. The Github action "Terraform_Plan_Apply" will trigger automatically.
-9. You can Watch it to be completed in repo->Actions->Terraform_Plan_Apply workflow
+9. You can Watch it to be completed in repo,Actions,Terraform_Plan_Apply workflow
 10. Check all of the logs.
 11. You can cross check your aws account to verify the build.
-12. Run anoher work flow from repo -> Actions-> terraform_destroy to destroy the infra.
+12. Run anoher work flow from repo , Actions, terraform_destroy to destroy the infra.
 (You need toenter Destroy to proceed further)